hzeller/txtempus/README.md

 the [Raspberry Pi GPIO]-Header.

 You don't need GPIO17 and the 560Ω resistor for `MSF`, as that works with switching the signal (on-off keying) instead of attenuating.
+In that case, you can replace the sequence of two 4.7kΩ resistors with a single 10kΩ.

 Now, wire a loop of wire between the open end of the one 4.7kΩ and ground - this loop acts as coupling coil to the watch ferrite.